wcko87/beatoraja-english-guide/Home.md

 This is usually a symptom of locale issues.
 See [Fixing locale issues](#fixing-locale-issues) for more information, and make sure the UTF-8 fix is applied.
 - If you had applied the UTF-8 fix manually, there is a chance that you did not apply it correctly.
 - Also, do not run beatoraja through the beatoraja.jar file.
 The UTF-8 fix does nothing if you are not running beatoraja by starting beatoraja-config.bat.
+- It is possible that you have also somehow corrupted your player config file.
+In that case, you might want to [reset your player config file](#how-to-replace-clear-your-config-file).

 ### My scores are not saving